Utrecht SPRING Festival

 Eligibility

-DMU students enrolled on BA Performing Arts, Drama and Theatre Arts, Dance, MA Performance Practices, MA Choreography and all students on joint honours are eligible to participate in this opportunity.
-There are a maximum of 30 places available, with a minimum of 10 participants required for this opportunity to take place.
+DMU students enrolled on BA Acting, Drama and Theatre Arts, Dance, MA Performance Practices, MA Choreography and all students on joint honours are eligible to participate in this opportunity.
+There are a maximum of 30 places available, with a minimum of 15 participants required for this opportunity to take place.
 Students are recommended to check the eligibility criteria before applying.

 About